Deep South Rhythms, New Orleans & Caribbean Cruise

 This fully escorted tour takes in Nashville, the undisputed capital of Country Music, Memphis, Elvis' hometown, Tupelo, the 'King's' birthplace, and laid-back New Orleans, the cradle of the blues and Dixieland jazz, before you board a well-appointed ship for a relaxing eight-day cruise across to the sun-blessed resorts of Mexico and the Caribbean.
 Crammed with unforgettable highlights, the holiday unveils the world of WC Handy, 'Fats' Domino, Chuck Berry, Hank Williams, Patsy Cline, Dolly Parton and Elvis.

-Tour Highlights And InclusionsSpend a night in the original 'Chattanooga Choo Choo' station hotel
+Tour Highlights And InclusionsVisit Chattanooga and the famous 'Chattanooga Choo Choo'

 Explore Nashville, home of the Grand Ole Opry